top of page

 This and other information on lamp crushing for size reduction can be seen in the Know Toxics Universal Waste & Used Electronics Training Manual*, pages 14-16.

-As of August, 2013, the Virginia Department of Environmental Quality (DEQ) allows for the use of lamp crushing devices that meet specific standards* under the universal waste program.
-However, these regulations are currently under review and may change in the near future.
-Since crushing lamps greatly increases the risk of mercury exposure, it is subject to substantial pollution control laws in addition to universal waste rules.
+• Since crushing lamps greatly increases the risk of mercury exposure, it is subject to substantial pollution control laws in addition to universal waste rules

-Keeping bulbs intact until they reach a qualified recycler is the surest method to prevent mercury exposure.
-Contact disposal contractors to discuss these options.
+• Keeping bulbs intact until they reach a qualified recycler is the surest method to prevent mercury exposure

 *External link.
 The Northern Virginia Regional Commission does not author third party sites and their reference is for educational purposes only.